New York Stalking Laws

 Stalking accusations often turn into battling narratives in which both parties view the same circumstances entirely differently.
 When you are charged with the crime of stalking the assistance of a lawyer can help ensure that your position is presented in a clear, compelling, and relevant fashion, which can make all the difference in court.
-Contact a competent local attorney to schedule a free initial case evaluation now.
+Contact a competent, local defense attorney today and get some peace of mind.